-- Current connection needed for:
+- · Current connection needed for:

 - Survivor benefits

 - Occupational disability annuities

 - Supplemental annuities

 - Not needed for any other type of annuity

 - such as a 60/30 retirement annuity

-- Current connection can only be broken by working for nonrailroad employer after leaving railroad service and before railroad retirement annuity begins. - Once a current connection is established at the time of retirement, including disability cases, an employee never loses it, no matter what kind of work is performed thereafter. - · May qualify an employee for a vested dual benefit. - Contact RRB field office with any specific questions about current connection.
+- Current connection can only be broken by working for nonrailroad employer after leaving railroad service and before railroad retirement annuity begins. - Once a current connection is established at the time of retirement, including disability cases, an employee never loses it, no matter what kind of work is performed thereafter. - Contact RRB field office with any specific questions about current connection.